DaveCTurner/davecturner.github.io/_posts/2017-08-16-weighted-majorities.markdown

 can't introduce inconsistency.
 Suppose you have three zones, _A_, _B_ and _C_, containing three nodes _a_, _b_ and _c<sub>1</sub>_, and suppose you want to replace _c<sub>1</sub>_ with a new node _c<sub>2</sub>_, also in zone _C_.
-The reconfigurations you need is one of the following:
+The reconfiguration sequence you need is one of the following:

 | _a_ | _b_ | _c<sub>1</sub>_ | _c<sub>2</sub>_
 |-----|-----|-----------------|----------------